Coiot/cbr-main/src/albums/s2/episode13.md

 - scene_number: 85
   scene_title: "Wuhu Most Prudish City In Malacca, Poll Says"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode13-scene85.jpg
-  narration: "<p>A nice clear shot of the Malaccan offshore holdings that they took from Taiping a few parts back.
+  narration: "<p>A nice clear shot of the Malaccan offshore holdings that they took from Taiping a few episodes back.
 That navy would trounce anyone on the cylinder if used right.</p><p></p><p>A war with Chukchi would clear up that city to the east and would be legendary to watch.</p>"
 - scene_number: 86
   scene_title: "Vandals Against Vandalism"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode13-scene86.jpg